Kilindi is a luxurious lodge set on Zanzibar's unspoilt northern coast.

 The rooms are very spread out and strategically placed among the foliage, allowing for complete privacy.
 Room number 15 is the most secluded, but it is quite a walk from the main area.
 They are surrounded by a luscious garden filled with colourful flowers, where guests may spot monitor lizards and red squirrels.
 A short walk down a sandy path, the beach is a small cove where fisherman can be seen.

-Each room has a stand-alone fan to help keep the room cool, but the innovative rain collection area underneath the pavilion and breezy location means the rooms should stay fairly cool even on warm days.
+Each room has a stand-alone fan and an air conditioning unit which is discretely installed above the beds to help keep the room cool, the innovative rain collection area underneath the pavilion and breezy location also means the rooms stay fairly cool even on warm days.

 Through a tasseled curtain you enter the huge open plan bathroom - complete with a 35cm raindance shower head in the centre, and twin sinks overlooking the sea.
 Toiletries are provided as well as separate towels for the shower and pool.

 Outside, each pavilion has two private pools and plenty of places to lounge in the sun and the shade.
 With your own private butler for each pavilion it would be easy to only leave for meals before returning back!

 Kilindi’s beautiful main area is decked out with swathes of cloth draped from the ceiling, and a beautiful waterfall behind the bar that catches the evening light.
 Sip on a proper cappuccino on the breezy second floor terrace while looking out over the garden or head to the shisha lounge for some relax time.

 The main bar and restaurant area is simple and spacious, yet comfortable.
 Some large leather sofas are dotted around for relaxing in the shade.
 The bar area is very impressive with a large flat waterfall cascading down a glazed concrete wall behind the bar length of the bar.